sysops-notes/sysops-notes.github.io/sections/databases.md

 	* Daily full snapshot
 	* Capture transaction logs in real-time => PITR recovery
 	* 7 days backup retention => Can increased to 35 days max
+* If using Read replicas, you must use at least 1 day as a backup retention!
 * Snapshots
 	* Manually triggered by user
 	* Retention as long as you want